microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-messages.md

 - [Update](../api/message-update.md) the draft later to add content to the **body** or change other message properties.

 When using MIME format:
-- Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
+- Provide the applicable [Internet message headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
-- Add any attachments and S/MIME properties into the MIME content.
+- Add any attachments and S/MIME properties to the MIME content.

-You can save the draft in any folder.
-To save it in the Drafts folder, use the /messages shortcut.
+By default, this operation saves the draft in the Drafts folder.

 [Send](/graph/api-reference/beta/api/message-send.md) the draft message in a subsequent operation.